benjidial/portland/docs/dev/internals/VGA.md

 ## `VGA_BUF`
 Value: `(uint16_t *)0xb8000`

 This is a pointer to the start of the VGA text buffer.
-For more information, see <https://en.wikipedia.org/wiki/VGA-compatible_text_mode>.

 ## `vga_pos`
 Type: `size_t`